-Yes, theoretically, your pet can live alone forever if you make sure it feeds, drinks, and has a clean environment all through.
+Yes, theoretically, your pet can live alone forever if you make sure it feeds, drinks, and has a clean environment all throughout.

-But you know this isn’t practical-you’ll need to replenish its food and water and clean its enclosure to prevent germ and bacteria build-up at some point.
-If you don’t, it’ll get sick from old food full of molds and develop respiratory issues from the ammonia fumes that build up when urine and feces accumulate.
+But you know this isn’t practical; you’ll need to replenish its food and water and clean its enclosure to prevent germ and bacteria build-up at some point.
+If you don’t, it’ll get sick from old food full of mold and develop respiratory issues from the ammonia fumes that build up when urine and feces accumulate.

 So, ensure you don’t leave your piggy on its own and unattended for longer than 24 hours—a maximum of 12 hours is considerable.
 Guinea pigs rely on your care and require your attention and affection, just like other household pets.

 It’s necessary to clean its habitat at least once a week, and provide it a fresh supply of food and water every day, meaning it’s unrealistic to leave it unattended for weeks!

 Guinea Pig Foods and Vegetables with High Water Content

 Besides water, you can provide high-fluid foods and veggies to supplement the water intake during your absentia.
 But remember that these foods should only act as occasional treats and not a full-time diet.

 Here are some food options that contain over 90% water and are guinea pig-friendly.